DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1-complexity/_index.md

 - Driving across the country interviewing people for a study

 {{% note %}}
+Details: The montage sequence in the 2004 film "Kinsey" is described as follows:

+- The sequence involves the title character, Kinsey, traveling across the country to conduct interviews for his sex study [INITIAL_QUERY].
-A montage sequence in Kinsey (2004) employs an even more complex mix than that of T2’s freeway chase.
-While the title character crisscrosses the country interviewing people for his sex study, the faces of his various interviewees appear onscreen over a U.S. map.
-Their voices also begin to mingle together and spread throughout the theater as they recount their stories.
-By the montage’s end, all five main sound channels are playing different sets of voices.
-These voices remain individually discernable, and audience members can choose if they want to focus on any particular voice to hear its story; alternately, they can simply listen to the mix as a whole, which continuously shifts focus among different voices.
-The result either way is a feeling of being overwhelmed by the number of different points of view present, an emotion made more powerful by the clear sense that this is not just “walla” sound but a vast collection of individual voices, all of whom have something worth saying.
+- As Kinsey crisscrosses the U.S., the faces of his interviewees appear onscreen over a map of the country [INITIAL_QUERY].
+- The voices of the interviewees begin to mingle together and spread throughout the theater, recounting their stories [INITIAL_QUERY].
+- By the end of the montage, all five main sound channels are playing different sets of voices [INITIAL_QUERY].
+- Despite the multitude of voices, each one remains individually discernible.
+Audience members have the option to focus on a particular voice to hear its story, or they can listen to the mix as a whole, which continuously shifts focus among different voices [INITIAL_QUERY].
+- The result is a feeling of being overwhelmed by the number of different points of view present.
+This emotion is amplified by the clear sense that this is not just background noise, but a vast collection of individual voices, each with something worth saying [INITIAL_QUERY].
 {{%/ note %}}

 ---